stefanofa/awesome/TOPICS.md

 ## foundationdb

-*   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are long-lived, in-memory processes.
-It's what you reach for when you hit the limitations of HTTP, databases, or queues.
+*   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are a serverless primitive for stateful workloads.
+Each actor has built-in state, storage, workflows, scheduling, and WebSockets — everything needed to build the next generation of software.

 ## multiplayer

-*   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are long-lived, in-memory processes.
-It's what you reach for when you hit the limitations of HTTP, databases, or queues.
+*   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are a serverless primitive for stateful workloads.
+Each actor has built-in state, storage, workflows, scheduling, and WebSockets — everything needed to build the next generation of software.

 *   [colyseus/colyseus](https://github.com/colyseus/colyseus) - ⚔ Multiplayer Framework for Node.js